-Looking in all directions just north of town, a few mountains rise above others on the horizon: Whiteface, McKenzie, the distant High Peaks, and, of course, St. Regis.
+Looking in all directions just north of town, a few mountains rise above others on the horizon: Whiteface, McKenzie, and, of course, St. Regis.

 St. Regis Mountain stands as a watchful sentinel over the St. Regis Canoe Area, where pristine ponds and unspoiled forests beckon recreationalists all year round.
 Atop the mountain is a fire tower; it’s been there for over 100 years.
 With a rich history, this mountain has something for everyone.
 And in the winter, a layer of snow gives it a magical touch.

 The beauty of St. Regis Mountain is a draw for many visitors: from the sprawling St. Regis Lakes Chain to Tupper Lake, there is absolutely no shortage of spectacular views, many of which include waterbodies.
 But perhaps more famous than the iconic views is the fire tower.
 Built in 1918, this structure housed a fire observer during fire seasons until 1990.
 Their job was to scan the surrounding landscape for smoke and report possible forest fires.
 The station on St. Regis was just one in a vast network.
 (Perhaps you’ve climbed other fire tower summits.)
 In the early 1900s, two devastating fires swept across the region, affecting over 800,000 acres in total — that’s almost 15% of today’s Adirondacks.
 Today, fire towers remain throughout the Adirondacks as out-of-doors museums, places where hikers can take a step back in time.

 Where it all begins